HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Abstract

 \section{Abstract}

 The near-infrared helium triplet line is a powerful tool for studying atmospheric escape processes of close-in exoplanets, especially irradiated gas giants.
 Line profile fitting provides direct insight into the mechanisms driving atmospheric mass loss of close-in, Jupiter-sized planets.
 We present high-resolution transmission spectroscopy results for the helium triplet line of sixteen gas giants ($R_{\rm p} > 0.5 R_{\rm Jup}$).
 These observations are part of an extensive helium survey conducted using the Habitable Zone Planet Finder spectrograph on the 10\,m Hobby-Eberly Telescope.
 For the first time, we provide constraints on the helium line for HAT-P-12\,b, HAT-P-17\,b, HD118203\,b, TrES-1\,b, and WASP-156\,b.
-Additionally, we are able to confirm previous robust or tentative detections for HD189733\,b, \hd209\,b, WASP-52\,b, WASP-69\,b, and WASP-76\,b, and non-detections for HAT-P-3\,b, WASP-11\,b, WASP-80\,b, WASP-127\,b, and WASP-177\,b.
+Additionally, we are able to confirm previous robust or tentative detections for HD189733\,b, HD209458\,b, WASP-52\,b, WASP-69\,b, and WASP-76\,b, and non-detections for HAT-P-3\,b, WASP-11\,b, WASP-80\,b, WASP-127\,b, and WASP-177\,b.
 We do not confirm the previous helium narrow-band detection in HAT-P-26\,b using high-resolution observations.
 To identify trends within the population of warm, hot, and ultra-hot Jupiters, we combined our results with available helium studies from the literature.
 As predicted by theory, we find that warm Jupiters with helium detections orbit K-type stars.
-However, the helium detections in hot Jupiters are found in low-density planets orbiting F-type stars.
-There are no helium detections in ultra-hot Jupiters.
+However, the helium detections at equilibrium temperatures of $\sim$2000K are found in low-density planets orbiting F-type stars.
 We compiled a list of 46 irradiated gas giants, but more helium studies are needed to increase the sample and improve our understanding of atmospheric mass loss through helium observations.

 \keywords{ Exoplanets (498), Exoplanet atmospheres (487), Exoplanet atmospheric variability (2020), High resolution spectroscopy (2096) }